helloprash/Embedded_Assignments/Oct-14-2017/Interview.md

 The compiler does not give any errors.

 ### 1.Do we really need a break statement in defualt condition of a switch() - case: statement
+The break statement for the default condition is technically not needed.

 ### 2.For doing a file operation we need to open the file.
 What are the checks and things to be done while handling a file ?
+When using command line arguments for specifying the file name, we need to check if the file name is included in the command line.

+We have to check if the pointer to the file returns a NULL.

+Once the operations on the file have been done, we need to close the file using ```fclose(pointer)```
 ### 3.What is the function call (or API) to open a files can you explain all the parameters that this API takes and list all possible variations of the parameters of this function.
 ### 4.Have you heard of a term called enumuration ?
 ### 5.In fprintf() which prints a string to a file, what happen if the first parameter is replaced with stdout ?